aloomya/CBAG/README.md

-# CBGA::state-of-the-art heuristic for Graph Burning
+# CBAG: state-of-the-art algorithm for Graph Burning
-Original implementation of Centrality Based Genetic Algorithm ([CBGA](link)): state-of-the-art heuristic for solving the graph burning problem.
+Official implementation of Centrality BAsed Genetic-algorithm ([CBAG](https://arxiv.org/abs/2208.01008)): state-of-the-art heuristic for solving the graph burning problem.

 ## How to Use
 1. Install the [Boost Library](https://www.boost.org/).